 Here is the lintel above the entrance to the Ousdale Burn broch.
 Again, see how perfectly the stone matches the broch, and how perfectly the walls have been built around it.

 Here is the pyramid lintel above the entrance to Clachtoll broch.
 Talk about a bodge job?
 Seems there have been freemasons and cowboy builders around since forever.
 I do not believe this is the original lintel.
+In fact, of all the brochs I've visited with lintels still in place, only these two have pyramid lintels, all the others are flat stones.
+Personally, I think pyramid lintels is just freemason fantasy bullshit.

 Dun Beag broch, Skye